ionic-team/capacitor/site/docs-md/electron/index.md

 npm run electron:start
 ```

-This will launch an Electron instance running your app!
+This will launch an Electron instance running your app.

 ## Plugin Support